EvgeniiDidin/agl_manifest_synopsys/README.md

 </p>

 ### HVAC
 The HVAC application is used for automotive climate control.
-Currently devices like ventilator or air conditioning are not supported on HSDK board. **NOTE:** scrolling temperature causes crash of HVAC application
+Currently devices like ventilator or air conditioning are not supported on HSDK board. **Note:** read *Known issues section 1*
 <p align="center">
  <img src="https://github.com/EvgeniiDidin/agl_manifest_synopsys/blob/master/screenshots/hvac.png" align="center" height="480" width="320">
 </p>

 ### Navigation
 The Navigation application can simulate automotive driving on map.
 All movement changes are accompanied by the sound of a voice assistant.
+This application requires navigation data, which is not provided by AGL build system.
+Download navigation data from [navi_data](agl.wismobi.com/data/japan_TR9/navi_data.tar.gz), then unpack this archive and put **navi_data** directory on /root partition in **/home/** direcotory
 Usage:
 1) Make a log click in some place of the map (similar to finger tap).
 2) When a point on the map is present, click the button on the top of right corner.